On this page

 Step 1: Map the actual work

+The first step in comparing field service software is to map the actual work before looking at demos.
 Write down your current flow from complaint to technician visit to billing to renewal.
-If your team works in branches, include branch handoff and reporting.
+If your team works in branches, include branch handoff, reporting, customer communication, parts movement, and payment follow-up.
+This gives every vendor the same operating reality instead of letting them show only their strongest screen.

 Step 2: Identify the failure points